 Now, the question is that – for dishonouring of several cheques whether a single notice can be issued and a single complaint can be made.

-The court observed that although the cheque has a validity of 6 months and one can present a cheque for enchashment as many times as one wants, within this 6 months.
-As soon as, the receipt of the information of dishonor from bank, the payee can go for litigation after sending legal notice.
+The court observed that although the cheque has a validity of 6 months and one can present a cheque for encashment as many times as one wants, within this 6 months.
+As soon as, the receipt of the information of dishonour from the bank, the payee can go for litigation after sending a legal notice.
 Here, the complainant issued one notice for dishonouring of single cheque proceeding can be initiated against one cheque, not for all.
-So a single notice for several dishonoured cheques is not acceptable.
+So Single notice for several dishonoured cheques is not acceptable.

 The court finds substance in the Rule and so the rule is made absolute.